Rob Ambrose: As Towson head coach

-The motivation of that disappointing end to 2012 was the spark which powered Towson's 2013 campaign, which would prove to be the most successful of Ambrose's coaching career.
+The motivation for that disappointing end to 2012 was the spark that powered Towson's 2013 campaign, which would prove to be the most successful of Ambrose's coaching career.
 The Tigers would post a regular season record of 10–2 (6–2 CAA, 2nd place), earning their second playoff berth in three years.
 Included in those wins was the Tigers' first-ever win over an FBS program, as they defeated UConn, Ambrose's former employer, by a score of 33–18.
 Towson would reach the playoffs as an at-large bid and shocked the FCS world by reaching the FCS National Championship game with their wins over No. 9 Fordham, No. 2 Eastern Illinois, and No. 3 Eastern Washington in consecutive weeks.
 The Tigers would lose the championship game to undefeated North Dakota State, who won their third consecutive championship.
 The Tigers season would end with a record of 13–3 (a school record for wins), the number two ranking in the final FCS polls, with a Lambert/Meadowlands Award as the top FCS team in the East, and as the ECAC FCS Team of the Year.
 In addition, record-setting running back Terrance West would be drafted in the third round of the 2014 NFL draft by the Cleveland Browns.

 Coming off of an NCAA FCS National Championship game appearance the year before, the Tigers battled a plethora of injuries during the 2014 season.
 Their disappointing season would end with a 4–8 record (2–6 CAA) and the team would miss the playoffs.
 However, for the second straight year, a Tiger was selected in the NFL draft as Tye Smith was selected in the fifth round by the Seattle Seahawks.

 The 2015 season would see a return to Towson's recent success and winning tradition as the team posted a 7–4 (5–3 CAA) record.
 The team would, however, miss the playoffs for the second straight year and for the third time in four years.

 The Tigers posted back-to-back losing seasons in 2016 (4–7) and 2017 (5–6) but returned to the playoffs in 2018, losing a first-round game against Duquesne.

 Ambrose was relieved of duty after the 2022 season, in which the Tigers posted a 6–5 record, going 4–4 in conference play.
-He was the second head coach let go under the leadership of Director of Athletics Steve Eigenbrot, who assumed his role at Towson that March.
+He was the second head coach let go under the leadership of director of athletics Steve Eigenbrot, who assumed his role at Towson that March.

+Personal life

+Ambrose's brother, Jared Ambrose, is the interim head football coach for the University at Albany, SUNY, a position he has held since 2025.